Willy T. Ribbs: Biography

 In 1999, Ribbs raced in an Indy Racing League IndyCar Series event at Las Vegas Motor Speedway for McCormack Motorsports as a try-out to join the team full-time in 2000.
 However he crashed on lap four and finished in 26th and last place.
 After three top-10s the Trans-Am Series in 2000, Ribbs signed to drive the No. 8 Dodge Ram for Bobby Hamilton Racing in the NASCAR Craftsman Truck Series.
 Driving 23 out of 24 races, Ribbs had a best finish of 13th, and finished 16th in points.

 In May 2011, Ribbs announced he had formed Willy T. Ribbs Racing to campaign former biracial NASCAR driver Chase Austin in the Firestone Indy Lights' Freedom 100 at the Indianapolis Motor Speedway, which coincided with Ribbs' 20th anniversary of breaking the color barrier at Indy.
 Ribbs himself came out of retirement to drive for the team in the Baltimore GP.

 Among Ribbs' career highlights are winning the pole for the Formula Atlantic race at the 1982 Long Beach Grand Prix, IMSA GTO Driver of the Year 1987-88, and Trans Am Series Driver of the Year 1983.
 Ribbs won 17 Trans Am and 10 IMSA GTO races.
 He was enshrined on Long Beach Walk of Fame.

-In 2019, Ribbs won the Indy Legends Charity Pro–Am Championship with co-driver Ed Sevadjian.
+In 2019, Ribbs won the Indy Legends Charity Pro–Am race with co-driver Ed Sevadjian.